Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Introduction

 Smart grid often refers to the shift in electrical generation from centralized to decentralized including the incorporation of energy storage, renewable generation, and bidirectional power flow.
-While this decentralization may be a defining goal for a smart grid, the process of integrating the enabling digital technologies occurs incrementally due to the vastness, reliability and economic constraints of such a drastic overhaul in how electricity is generated and transmitted.
+While this decentralization may be a defining goal for a smart grid \cite{konstantinou2020towards}, the process of integrating the enabling digital technologies occurs incrementally due to reliability and economic constraints of {the vast existing system of electricity generation and transmission}.
 Many different digital technologies can or might be used to enable desired grid functionalities \cite{nordling2018social}.
 However, each of these technologies might introduce potential entry points for adversaries \cite{pate2018cyber, keliris2017ge}.
-Thus, it is of paramount importance to carefully consider how funding might best be allocated to defend desired grid functionalities against cyberattacks.
-Ideally, the allocation of limited cyber-defense spending among various digitally-enabled grid functionalities should be applied before widespread integration of the enabling technologies within the system.
+Thus, it is of paramount importance to carefully consider how funding might best be allocated to defend desired grid functionalities against cyberattacks \cite{7436314}.
+Ideally, the allocation of limited cyber defense spending among various digitally-enabled grid functionalities should be applied before widespread integration of the enabling technologies within the system.

 Cybersecurity budgeting and spending practices often suggest prioritizing defense spending based on the criticality of digital assets but seldom explain how to determine the amount of security spending to apply to each asset.
-Existing methods for defending against digital information system cyberattacks (e.g., monitoring, discovering, patching vulnerabilities) usually assume potentially high but nevertheless bounded costs associated with successful attacks \cite{gordon2002economics, gordon2020integrating}.
-Such real-world incidents against cyber-enabled infrastructures, however, have the potential to cost not only potentially recoverable money but also irrecoverable lives.
-This makes a broad understanding of effective cyber-defense vital.
-Building on the work of Gordon and Loeb \cite{gordon2002economics}, this work develops a framework for estimating the net economic benefits and costs associated with defending digitally enabled technologies against cyberattacks on cyberphysical energy systems.
+Existing methods for defending against digital information system cyberattacks (e.g., monitoring, discovering, patching vulnerabilities) usually assume potentially high but nevertheless bounded costs associated with successful attacks \cite{gordon2002economics, gordon2020integrating}. {R}eal-world incidents against cyber-enabled infrastructures, however, have the potential to cost not only potentially recoverable money but also irrecoverable lives.
+This makes a broad understanding of effective cyber defense vital.
+Building on the work of Gordon and Loeb \cite{gordon2002economics}, this work develops a framework for estimating the net economic benefits and costs associated with defending digitally enabled technologies against cyberattacks on cyber-physical energy systems \cite{9351954}.